zelanko/sql-docs.de-de/docs/t-sql/functions/charindex-transact-sql.md

 ```

 ### <a name="g-searching-from-a-position-other-than-the-first-position"></a>G. Suchen ab einer anderen Position als der ersten
-Das folgende Beispiel gibt den ersten Speicherort der `is`-Zeichenfolge in `This is a string` ab Position 4 in der Zeichenfolge zurück.
+Dieses Beispiel gibt den ersten Speicherort der Zeichenfolge `is` in der Zeichenfolge `This is a string` ab Position 4 (also ab dem vierten Zeichen) zurück.

 ```sql
 SELECT CHARINDEX('is', 'This is a string', 4);